What are some strategies I can use to help my child with standardized testing?

 6. Talk about what the test is like.

-1. Knowing what to expect can help your child feel less anxious.
+Knowing what to expect can help your child feel less anxious.
 Let your child know well in advance what day the test will be and what to expect during the test.
-This includes how often there will be breaks, where the bathrooms are and who to ask for assistance.
+This includes how often there will be breaks, where the bathrooms are, and who to ask for assistance.
 (Older kids can likely find out this information on their own—but encourage them to do so.)

 7. Go over her accommodations.

-8. Be calm and upbeat.
+8. Be calm and supporting.

 References: